steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Review Firewall for ModelRelief and Dimension settings.

 #### Short Term
-    Remove Hello, ModelRelief!
-    Add diagnostics to About page.
-        Environment
-        User

     Review MRPORT assignments.
     Review all occurrences of 60655 across ModelRelief.
         Update Postman.